'Crusade,' 'spiteful,' 'unfettered contempt': Trump lambastes Pelosi over impeachment

 “You dare to invoke the Founding Fathers in pursuit of this election-nullification scheme — yet your spiteful actions display unfettered contempt for America’s founding and your egregious conduct threatens to destroy that which our Founders pledged their very lives to build,” Trump wrote.

 “It is a terrible thing you are doing, but you will have to live with it, not I!”
-Trump added in the blistering and brooding letter.
+Trump added in the blistering and brooding letter, which contained 16 exclamation points.

 Trump added that he’d been “deprived of basic Constitutional Due Process” from “the beginning of this impeachment scam.”